edlovesjava/vividcodes-graph-rag/docs/README.md

 # Documentation Index

 Welcome to the Java Graph RAG system documentation.
-This directory contains comprehensive documentation for all aspects of the system.
+This directory contains comprehensive technical documentation for all aspects of the system.

 ## 📚 Documentation Overview